seamapi/javascript/README.md

 ### Interacting with Multiple Workspaces

 Some Seam API endpoints interact with multiple workspaces.
-The `SeamHttpMultiWorkspace` client is not bound to a specific workspace and may use those endpoints with an appropriate authentication method.
+The `SeamMultiWorkspace` client is not bound to a specific workspace and may use those endpoints with an appropriate authentication method.

 #### Personal Access Token